WATCHMAN Left Atrial Appendage System for Embolic Protection in Patients With Atrial Fibrillation - PROTECT-AF

 The primary composite safety outcome was 7.4 events per 100 patient-years in the device group versus 4.4 events per 100 patient-years in the control group.
 This was primarily related to complications (pericardial effusions) at the time of device implant.
 At a mean of 2.3 years, the primary safety outcome occurred in 5.5% per 100 patient-years in the device group versus 3.6% per 100 patient-years in the control group.

 Among patients with nonvalvular atrial fibrillation, the use of the WATCHMAN device for left atrial appendage ligation is feasible.
 This device demonstrated a noninferior rate of cardiovascular death, stroke, or systemic embolism, compared with warfarin alone, which was sustained to 5 years of follow-up.
 The rate of all strokes (ischemic or hemorrhagic) was noninferior between the groups, and there were significantly less hemorrhagic strokes in the device group.
 Adverse outcomes were higher in the device group due to a high occurrence of pericardial effusion.
+In a pooled analysis of four trials, device-related thrombus was detected in 3.74% and was a predictor of stroke or systemic embolism.

 The procedural (and long-term) safety of this device will need to be balanced against the reduction in hemorrhagic strokes afforded from discontinuation of warfarin.
 It is also possible that this device may prove to reduce ischemic strokes; however, long-term follow-up will be needed to assess this.